 Ingredients For Lemon Curd Recipe

-Sugar: Granulated sugar adds sweetness to balance the tartness of the lemons.
+Sugar: Adds sweetness to balance the tartness of the lemons.

-Eggs: Large eggs are used to thicken the curd, giving it a rich and creamy texture.
+Eggs: Help thicken the curd and give it a smooth, creamy texture.

 Technique Tip for This Recipe